 For more information about the VPE click here.

 To view the full CPHR Competency Framework click here.

 Members who have passed the National Knowledge Exam and have not yet completed the Validation of Professional Experience (VPE) will be granted the ability to use “CPHR Candidate” as a professional title.

-CPHR Manitoba's Code of Ethics identifies and outlines the standards of behaviour relating to fairness, justice, truthfulness, and social responsibility.
-All CPHR Candidates and CPHRs in Canada must abide by the code.
+The CPHR Code identifies and outlines the standards of behaviour relating to fairness, justice, truthfulness, and social responsibility.
+All CPHR Candidates and CPHRs in Canada must abide by the CPHR Code.